Need for Speed Unbound: Gameplay

 Like Heats neon flamingos, Unbounds open world features collectibles in the form of bears hidden around Lakeshore City.
-Street graffiti, long jumps, drift zones, speed traps, and smashable billboards make a return from the previous title and will reward the player with collectibles once completed.
+Street graffiti, long jumps, drift zones, speed traps, and smashable billboards make a return from the previous title, with speed zones returning after appearing in Payback, and will reward the player with collectibles once completed.
+The player's progression in multiplayer is completely separate from the offline story mode and features "playlists" with specific events tied to a specific performance level.
+The multiplayer mode features a "Speed Pass", which the game's downloadable content revolves around.